 Although it may be £14 cheaper to travel by train than the next best option, Coach, it’s important that you weigh up the cost-savings benefits beforehand.

-If you’re a savvy traveller looking to save some money, then Train is clearly your best option.
-However, if you’re a busy parent travelling with children or just don’t fancy dealing with the stress of having to make your own way there, then that extra £14 spent on a Coach Tour may well be just be worth it.
+If you’re a savvy traveller looking to save some money, then the train is clearly your best option.
+However, if you’re a busy parent travelling with children or just don’t fancy dealing with the stress of having to make your own way there, then that extra spent on our Harry Potter Studio tour may well be just worth it.